 How to Set Reasonable Expectations for Social Media Results

-Are you getting frustrated with the progress of your social media efforts?
+Are you getting frustrated with your social media results?
 Do you wish you had more followers, faster growth and better engagement with your posts?
-You are not alone.
+You’re not alone.
 Many engage in social media hoping to grow their business, but after the initial glow wears off they begin to wonder why their efforts aren’t yielding more success.
-But, how do you know what to expect from your social media initiatives and how do you measure results?
+But how do you know what to expect from your social media initiatives and how do you measure results?

 The Current State of Social Media:

-The social channels are maturing and are under tremendous pressure to show a profit.
-Their challenge is to balance the need to retain and grow their user base, while offering advertising and partnership opportunities to the businesses who pay their bills.
-This means that they must continually adjust their offering and algorithms to ensure that they are delivering the information that their users want, when they want it while leaving a little room for promotion.
+Social channels are maturing and they are under tremendous pressure to show a profit.
+Their challenge is to balance the need to retain and grow a user base, while offering advertising and partnership opportunities to the businesses who pay their bills.
+This means they must continually adjust their offering and algorithms so they can deliver.

-What was once proclaimed to be “free marketing” (aside from the copious amount of time required) has developed into a highly competitive arena where the only way you can be sure your message will be heard is if you pay to promote it.
+What was once proclaimed to be “free marketing” (aside from the copious amount of time required) has developed into a highly competitive arena.
+The only way you can be sure your message is heard is if you pay to promote it.

 There is still opportunity for organic (unpaid) results but success varies from one channel to the next.
-The key lies in attracting an audience that is truly interested in what you have to say and providing relevant and meaningful information that catches their attention and inspires them to engage with your organization.
-When they engage they send a signal to the social platform that the information you provide is something they want.
+The key is to attract an audience that’s truly interested in what you have to say, then get them to engage by sharing relevant and meaningful information.
+An active audience sends a signal to the social platform that the information you provide is something they want.

 Understanding the state of social media is important for setting reasonable expectations.
-The definition of success for your organization will depend on the platforms you participate in, your industry, the nature of your customers, your organization’s overall business goals and what you have done on social media thus far.
+The definition of success for your organization will depend on the platforms you use, your industry and the nature of your customers.
+Your organization’s overall goals and what you have done on social media thus far will also have an effect.
 But, regardless of your situation, the first thing you must make clear is that social media is not a quick fix.
-It is a process and it will require resources.
+Achieving social media results is a process and it requires resources.

-Using social media, whether for business or personal, is all about building and nurturing relationships.
-It takes time and you must be respectful of social norms.
-Yes, you can nudge things along and attract new friends by waving around a little money (advertisements), but to build quality, lasting relationships that result in ROI, you must be genuine, deliver on your promises and offer value.
-Once you have made this abundantly clear you can follow this process and set reasonable expectations:
+Social media is all about building and nurturing relationships.
+This takes time and you must be respectful of social norms.
+Yes, you can nudge things along and attract new friends by waving around a little money (advertisements).
+But building lasting relationships that result in ROI requires that you follow through on your promises and deliver value.
+Once you have made this abundantly clear follow this process:

 1. Create Relevant and Measurable Social Media Goals

-If you are just getting started on social media, your initial goals might simply be to build relationships and establish a reputation as knowledgeable and trustworthy.
-If you have already been participating in social media for a while perhaps you are ready to leverage your connections to gain paying customers through targeted campaigns.
-Whatever your status, determine which overall business and marketing goals you intend to support with social media then create relevant and measurable goals for each platform you intend to participate in.
+If you’re just getting started on social media, your initial goals might simply be to build relationships and establish a reputation.
+But if you’ve been using social media for a while perhaps you’re ready to build targeted campaigns.
+Whatever your status, determine which overall business and marketing goals you intend to support with social media.
+Then create relevant and measurable goals for each platform you intend to use.

 For example, let’s assume your organization sells B2B.
-You have been focusing on Twitter and LinkedIn with your social media.
-You have built up a quality following and have been nurturing your image as knowledgeable in your space by providing useful information to your followers.
+You’ve been focusing on Twitter and LinkedIn with your social media.
+You have built a quality following and have been demonstrating your knowledge by providing useful information to your followers.

-You have decided to invest in the creation of an e-book for the purposes of lead generation and would like to leverage your social presence toward this effort.
+At this point, you might decide to invest in the creation of an e-book for the purposes of lead generation.
+You can use your social presence to support this effort.
 Current and potential clients can download your e-book if they submit their contact information through a landing page on your website.

 Your goal?
-Leverage your presence on Twitter and LinkedIn to drive traffic to your landing page.
+Use your presence on Twitter and LinkedIn to promote the e-book and drive traffic to your landing page.

 2. Specify the Tactics You Will Use to Achieve Your Goals

-After you have identified what you wish to achieve with your social media activity, define the specific tactics you will use based on the norms of the social channels you choose to participate in.
-Thinking through these tactics will help you to be realistic about the time required to achieve them and will help clarify the metrics that will demonstrate progress.
+After you identify what you wish to achieve with your social media activity, define the specific tactics you will use based on the norms of the social channels you frequent.
+Thinking through these tactics will help you to be realistic about the time required to achieve them and will help clarify the metrics that demonstrate progress.